e-mine1/GenesisApp/README.md

 # Installation
 * clone the repository to your pc
-* install adroid studio on our pc
+* install adroid studio on our pc: https://developer.android.com/studio/index.html
 * open the project with android studio
 * Connect a phone through usb to your pc or start an emulator
 * Run the project, it will be deployed to your phone or emulator